Skip to Main Content

 NOTE: Hardcopies of theses/dissertations should NOT be bound or stapled when submitting, although binder clips and/or paperclips are acceptable.

-1. Print an additional (second) hardcopy of your thesis/dissertation, following all formatting and printing guidelines (see above).
+1. Print a hardcopy of your thesis/dissertation, following all formatting and printing guidelines (see above)

-2. Complete and print the Thesis Binding Request Form (see below); follow instructions on said form to proceed with submitting payment to the CalArts Accounting Office.
+2. Complete and print the Thesis Binding Request Form (see below)

-4. Submit the Thesis Binding Request Form, payment receipt, and additional (second) hardcopy of your thesis/dissertation to the CalArts Library's Thesis/Work Sample Submission Coordinator, in person or via postal mail.
+3. Submit the Thesis Binding Request Form, and printed copy of the thesis, to the Reference & Instruction Librarian, or send the work CalArts Library's Thesis/Work Sample Submission Coordinator, via postal mail

 NOTE: The binding of theses/dissertations can take several months, and there may be additional delays this year due to various, unforeseen circumstances.